Estimated reading time: 5 minutes

 Change is Difficult

-Change can be difficult for people because as humans we are creatures of habit and change can upset routines, processes and sometimes requires relearning how to do things.
+Change can be difficult for people because, as humans, we are creatures of habit, and change can upset routines and processes and sometimes requires relearning how to do things.

 People resist change because there is the fear of the unknown.